 Making your own all-natural Cleaning Spray is not as challenging as you think.
 And it’s not just for ‘crunchy granola’ people either.
 My guess is that you have all that you need right in your home.

-Vinegar has a putrid smell…even when diluted 1 to 1, as in this recipe for DIY cleaning spray.
-But the vinegar smell is no match for the powerful citrus punch that Citrus Fresh essential oil adds to the bottle.
+Vinegar, to me, has a putrid smell…even when diluted 1 to 1.
+In this DIY cleaning spray the vinegar smell is no match for the powerful citrus punch that Citrus Fresh essential oil adds to the bottle.
 I usually add about 10 to 15 drops of Citrus Fresh essential oil when I’m making up a batch with 1 cup of water-vinegar solution, but you can always do it ‘to smell.’

 All-Purpose Simple Cleaning Spray is perfect for: